stuartleeks/stuartleeks.com/content/about/publications-and-speaking.md

 ### December 2019 - .NET Oxford - WSL2

-Gave a lightning talk on WSL 2 (Windows Subsystem for Linux version 2) and the improvements that it brings
+Gave a lightning talk on WSL 2 (Windows Subsystem for Linux version 2) and the improvements that it brings. ([Meetup-notes and video](https://www.dotnetoxford.com/posts/2019-12-lightning-talks#wsl2-and-vscode-remote-stuart-leeks))

 ### May 2019 - Microsoft Build Conference - From dev to production: Container lifecycle, monitoring, logging and troubleshooting